Tulane University Scholarships (2025–2026)

 Tulane automatically considers every applicant for partial merit scholarships when they apply through the Common App.
 Awards can be substantial, but the exact amount depends on GPA, test scores (if submitted), rigor, and overall strength of the application.

 Note: GPA/test ranges above are holistic.
-Tulane does not publish fixed automatic-merit grids, so awards vary by applicant profile.
+Tulane does not publish fixed merit grids, so awards are based on a full review of your file.

 Also worth noting: Tulane sponsors National Merit Scholarships.
-Finalists who name Tulane as their first-choice school receive at least $2,000/year, which can be combined with other Tulane merit awards.
+Finalists who name Tulane as their first-choice school receive at least $2,000/year, and these can be combined with merit awards.

 Do I need to apply separately for these scholarships?

 No — all students are automatically considered when they apply for admission.
-The Common App plus required financial aid forms (FAFSA and sometimes the CSS Profile) are all you need.
+The Common App plus FAFSA and, if required, the CSS Profile are all you need.

 Does Tulane superscore test results?